-In this article, we’re going to share our own experience of how we built and run our CI/CD pipeline, as well as some basic CI/CD (continuous integration/continuous delivery) concepts.
+In this article, we’re going to share our own experience of how we built and run our CI/CD pipeline, as well as some basic continuous integration/continuous delivery (CI/CD) concepts.

-As a Hong Kong leading software company which needs to continue delivering tech solutions to our clients worldwide, we, Oursky, embraced DevOps practices to maximize the efficiency of software engineering for quite a long time.
+As a leading software company based in Hong Kong that needs to continuously deliver tech solutions to our clients worldwide, Oursky embraced DevOps practices to maximize the efficiency of software engineering.

-This article aims to help DevOps or CI/CD newcomers to understand the basics, and share our practical experience about how we implemented our CI/CD pipeline that you can take reference.
+This article aims to help DevOps or CI/CD newcomers to understand the basics, and share our practical experience about how we implemented our CI/CD pipeline.
 By the end of this article, we’ll walk through:

-- Basics: What is CI/CD and how it is related to DevOps (you may skip this section if you already have a basic understanding of CI/CD)
+- The basics: What CI/CD is and how it is related to DevOps

 - How CI/CD benefit to our development and business